 In early September I was invited to join Watergate Bay’s two-day surf school.
-As someone who is both interested in trying everything at least once and, having surfed only twice before (badly I should add), I jumped at the chance.
-Two full days of surfing under expert tutelage would give me the opportunity to improve my technique and the thought that I might actually learn to ride wave was too tempting to turn down.
+As someone who is interested in trying everything at least once and, having surfed only twice before (badly I should add), I jumped at the chance.
+Two full days of surfing under expert tuition would give me the opportunity to improve my technique and the thought that I might actually learn to ride wave was too tempting to turn down.

 After the briefing it was time to hit the water.
 We had perfect conditions – a light onshore wind and bluebird skies.
-After a short practice on the beach to famialirise ourselves with the boards and kit we were on out in the ocean.
+After a short practice on the beach to familiarise ourselves with the boards and kit we were on out in the ocean.

 I spent the afternoon trying to figure out the water – when the right time to start paddling was, when the moment to ‘pop’ up was, which wave was the right one to go after.
 A lot of surfing, I learnt, was about reading the water and conditions – and although that takes time I could feel my sense for it was marginally improving as the day went on.

 Stopping for an afternoon coffee and cake was a welcome break – I was pretty exhausted and the caffeine fix was exactly what I needed before we headed back out for a sunset session.